coinbarn/coinbarn-extension/README.md

 ## Install

+You can install stable release from [Chrome store](https://chrome.google.com/webstore/detail/coinbarn-wallet/pachdpadffdgjhmmgpdjkpnlhkdhbfgf).

+You can also build Coinbarn from sources and add it to your browser:

 - [How to add custom build to Chrome](./docs/add-to-chrome.md)
 - [How to add custom build to Firefox](./docs/add-to-firefox.md)
 - [How install desktop release](./docs/add-desktop.md)